 - 1 tsp. baking soda

 - 2 tbsp. mixed gingerbread spices (ground ginger, cinnamon, cloves, allspice, star anise, nutmeg and cardamom)

 - 2 large eggs

 - 1 egg yolk mixed with a tablespoon of olive oil to glaze (optional)

-Heat the butter, honey and brown sugar up in a small an until sugar and butter melts.
-Sool it down to room temperature.
+Heat up the butter, honey and brown sugar in a medium pan until the sugar and the butter melts.
+Cool it down to room temperature.

-Put all the ingredients in a large bowl and add the butter-honey-sugar mixture to it.
-Mix it well and prest it in the fridge for overnight.
-Don’t worry if the mixture is still dilute it will clot in the fridge.
+Put all the ingredients in a large bowl and add the butter-honey-sugar mixture.
+Mix it well and rest it in the fridge overnight.
+Don’t worry if the mixture is still running it will stiffen in the fridge.

-If you would like to decorate the ginger breads with icing, just beat up 1 egg white with 200g icing sugar, a bit of salt and 2 drops of lemon juice until it gets really thick and stiff.
-Put the mixture in an icing bag an go crazy creative!!!:)
+If you would like to decorate the ginger bread cookies with icing, just beat up 1 egg white with 200g icing sugar, a bit of salt and 2 drops of lemon juice until it gets really thick and stiff.
+Put the mixture in an icing bag an use your creativity to decorate them.:)